upbound/docs/content/spaces/git-integration.md

 - ControllerConfigs
 - Common observed resources (such as a VPC)

+Git syncing doesn't currently support pruning resources.
+For example, suppose at one point you push a manifest to your repository and it syncs across, then later delete it from the repository.
+It doesn't automatically get deleted from your control plane -- you must do that manually.

 ## Authentication with Version Control Services

 The built-in Git sync feature uses standard Git-based auth.
 You can authenticate towards a Git repository using: